zzzprojects/EntityFramework-Classic/docs/pages/features/query-cache.md

 [Try it](https://dotnetfiddle.net/rKmdXl)

 ## Redis Cache (Beta)
-This feature is currently in beta, you can try it but be aware it some code such as parameter order might change when it is officially released.
+This feature is currently in beta, you can try it but be aware that some code such as parameter order might change when it is officially released.

 ```csharp
 var connectionMultiplexer =  ConnectionMultiplexer.Connect("127.0.0.1:6379,allowAdmin=true");